Jamesbarford/holyc-lang/README.md

   would.
 See [here](https://holyc-lang.com/learn-functions.html) for examples.

 ## Bugs
-This is a non exhaustive list of things that are buggy, if you find somethings please open an issue or open a pr.
+This is a non exhaustive list of things that are buggy, if you find something's please open an issue or open a pull request.
+I do, however, intend to fix them when I get time.
 - Using `%f` for string formatting floats not work
 - Memory management for the compiler is virtually non-existent, presently all the tokens are made before compiling which is very slow.